cdgriffith/Box/README.rst

    ================ ===========
-   to_dict          Recursively transform all Box (and BoxList) objects back into a dict (and lists) to_json          Save Box object as a JSON string or write to a file with the `filename` parameter to_yaml*         Save Box object as a YAML string or write to a file with the `filename` parameter box_it_up        Recursively create all objects into Box and BoxList objects (to front-load operation) from_json        Classmethod, Create a Box object from a JSON file or string (all Box parameters can be passed) from_yaml*       Classmethod, Create a Box object from a YAML file or string (all Box parameters can be passed)
+   to_dict          Recursively transform all Box (and BoxList) objects back into a dict (and lists) to_json          Save Box object as a JSON string or write to a file with the `filename` parameter to_yaml          Save Box object as a YAML string or write to a file with the `filename` parameter to_toml          Save Box object as a TOML string or write to a file with the `filename` parameter box_it_up        Recursively create all objects into Box and BoxList objects (to front-load operation) from_json        Classmethod, Create a Box object from a JSON file or string (all Box parameters can be passed) from_yaml        Classmethod, Create a Box object from a YAML file or string (all Box parameters can be passed) from_toml        Classmethod, Create a Box object from a TOML file or string (all Box parameters can be passed)
    ================ ===========

 \* Only available if `PyYaml` or `ruamel.yaml` is detected.